Indonesia levies VAT on foreign e-commerce 1 August 2020

-Indonesia is planning to bring non-resident e-commerce sellers into the VAT net.
+Indonesia is planning to bring non-resident e-commerce sellers into the VAT net from 1 August 2020 - a one month delay on the July plan.
 Legislation is being completed for foreign providers of goods and services online to Indonesian consumer to be obliged to charge local VAT.
-This may be implemented sometime in 2020.

 As well as goods, VAT will be due on a range of electronic services.
 This will include: app’s; download and streaming media; e-books; cloud software; online journal subscriptions; membership fees to online associations; and gambling.

 Many countries around the world have been extend indirect taxes to offshore providers.
 The EU imposed a single VAT return for providers, the Mini One-Stop-Shop, in 2015.
 New Zealand and Australia have since imposed their Goods and Services Taxes on non-resident digital services.
 Mexico is also considering a foreign e-services VAT bill for early 2020.